ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 File naming and directory structure
 -----------------------------------

-Files are stored in \docs
+| Files are stored in \docs
-File names may not contain spaces.
+| File names may not contain spaces.
+Spaces in filenames cause problems with Sphinx.
-For mult-word filenames, ReST documentation filenames are separated by an underscore ( _ ).
+| For multi-word filenames, ReST documentation filenames are separated by an underscore ( _ ).
-Images filenames are separated by a dash ( - ).
+Image filenames are separated by a dash ( - ).
-Images are named after the file they belong to, and sorted in the doc\\images subdirectory.
+| Images are named after the file they belong to, and sorted in the doc\\images subdirectory.

 ..
 NOTE: Or maybe not, see Images